 | 5.
 Clean and dry the poles before packing to prevent damage |

-Packing your poles properly keeps them intact during the flight.
-The best method is to take them completely apart and slide them into a padded pole bag.
-This adds a layer of cushioning and stops the metal tips from tearing holes in your clothes.
+Take your poles completely apart and slide them into a padded pole bag.
+This adds cushioning and stops metal tips from tearing holes in your clothes.
+A dedicated case keeps all sections organized so you don’t lose a piece in transit.

 Products Worth Considering

-Airline rules for sporting equipment vary wildly.
-Some carriers treat hiking poles just like a normal carry-on, while others classify them as specialty sporting gear that requires an extra fee.
-Look up your airline’s exact policy before you pack to avoid a surprise bill at the counter.
+Airline rules for sporting equipment vary widely.
+Some carriers treat hiking poles like any normal carry-on item.
+Others classify them as specialty sporting gear that requires an extra fee.
+Look up your airline’s exact policy before you pack to avoid a surprise charge at the counter.

-Major carriers like Delta and American Airlines usually allow collapsible poles in standard luggage without extra fees, as long as they fit the size limits.
-Budget airlines, however, are notorious for charging high fees for anything they label as sporting equipment.
-If the rules seem unclear, call the airline’s customer service desk before your flight.
+Major carriers like Delta and American Airlines generally allow collapsible poles in standard luggage without extra fees, as long as the poles fit size limits.
+Budget airlines often charge high fees for anything they classify as sporting equipment.

 Knowing these details ahead of time saves you stress and money at the airport.